resurfaceio/logger-ebpf/CONTRIBUTING.md

 ## Configuring Development Environment

-Start with latest Ubuntu Jammy (22.0.4.5 or later) on Intel x86 (64-bit).
+Start with latest Ubuntu Noble (24.04.1 or later) on Intel x86 (64-bit).

 ⚠️ ARM and Apple Silicon are not supported or recommended yet.